hasib32/rest-api-with-lumen/readme.md

 Visit [dusterio/lumen-passport](https://github.com/dusterio/lumen-passport/blob/master/README.md#installed-routes) to see all the available ```Oauth2``` routes.

 ### Creating access_token
 Since Laravel Passport doesn't restrict any user creating any valid scope.
-I had to create a route and controller for that.
-So, for creating access_token we have to use the ```accessToken``` route.
+I had to create a route and controller to restrict user creating access token only with permitted scopes.
+For creating access_token we have to use the ```accessToken``` route.
 Here is an example of creating access_token for grant_type password with [Postman.](https://www.getpostman.com/)

 http://stackoverflow.com/questions/39436509/laravel-passport-scopes